History of education in Japan: Edo period

 When the Tokugawa period began, few common people in Japan could read or write.
 By the period's end, learning had become widespread.
 Tokugawa education left a valuable legacy: an increasingly literate populace, a meritocratic ideology, and an emphasis on discipline and competent performance.
 Under subsequent Meiji leadership, this foundation would facilitate Japan's rapid transition from feudal society country to a modernizing nation.

 During the Tokugawa period, the role of many of the bushi, or samurai, changed from warrior to government bureaucrat, and as a consequence, their formal education and their literacy increased proportionally.
 Samurai curricula stressed morality and included both military and literary studies.
 Confucian classics were memorized, and reading and reciting them were common methods of study.
 Arithmetic and calligraphy were also studied.
 Most samurai attended schools sponsored by their han (domains), and by the time of the Meiji Restoration of 1868, more than 200 of the 276 han had established schools.
 Some samurai and even commoners also attended private academies, which often specialized in particular Japanese subjects or in Western medicine, modern military science, gunnery, or Rangaku (Dutch studies), as European studies were called.

 Education of commoners was generally practically oriented, providing basic training in reading, writing, and arithmetic, emphasizing calligraphy and use of the abacus.
 Much of this education was conducted in so-called temple schools (terakoya), derived from earlier Buddhist schools.
 These schools were no longer religious institutions, nor were they, by 1867, predominantly located in temples.
 By the end of the Tokugawa period, there were more than 11,000 such schools, attended by 750,000 students.
 Teaching techniques included reading from various textbooks, memorizing, abacus, and repeatedly copying Chinese characters and Japanese script.

-Public education was provided for the Samurai, ordinary people taught the rudiments to their own children or joined together to hire a young teacher.
+Public education was provided for the samurai; ordinary people taught the rudiments to their own children or joined to hire a young teacher.
 By the 1860s, 40–50% of Japanese boys, and 15% of the girls, had some schooling outside the home.
 These rates were comparable to major European nations at the time (apart from Germany, which had compulsory schooling).

 In 1858 Fukuzawa Yukichi founded a private school of Western studies which then became Keio University, known as a leading institute in Japanese higher education.